neuralmagic/sparsify/README.md

 Sparsify is tested on Python 3.8 and 3.10, ONNX 1.5.0-1.12.0, ONNX opset version 11+, and manylinux compliant systems.

 Sparsify requires a GPU with CUDA + CuDNN in order to sparsify neural networks.
-We recommend you use a Linux system with a GPU that has a minimum of 16 GB of GPU Memory,  128 GB of RAM, 4 cores, and is CUDA-enabled.
+We recommend you use a Linux system with a GPU that has a minimum of 16 GB of GPU Memory, 128 GB of RAM, 4 CPU cores, and is CUDA-enabled.
 If you are sparsifying a very large model, you may need more RAM than the recommended 128 GB.
-If you encounter issues setting up your training environment, file a GitHub issue [here]( https://github.com/neuralmagic/sparsify/issues).
+If you encounter issues setting up your training environment, file a GitHub issue [here](https://github.com/neuralmagic/sparsify/issues).

 ## Quick Start